M. Gopala Krishna Iyer: Advocacy for Tamil language and education

-Ma.Ko. himself wrote a number of essays on science topics for Tamil students after reading articles on science from English journals and books.
-He also translated many English poems in a range of Tamil metres (சந்தம்).
-Mahakavi Bharathi admired him for that.
-The Golden Jubilee volume of National college, Trichy records:
+He himself wrote essays on science topics for Tamil students, drawing on English-language science journals and books, and translated English poems using a range of Tamil metres (சந்தம்); Bharati is said to have admired this work.

-"M. Gopala Krishna Iyer was the first head of the Tamil dept. An adept in translating into Tamil, poems from English without missing their original beauty, he improved the standards of education in Tamil language and literature even at the time when prominence was given only to English.
-We remember him today for elevating the status of Tamil even then."
+M. Gopala Krishna Iyer was the first head of the Tamil dept. An adept in translating into Tamil, poems from English without missing their original beauty, he improved the standards of education in Tamil language and literature even at the time when prominence was given only to English.
+We remember him today for elevating the status of Tamil even then.